engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ### Choosing a strategy

 We mold our strategy to the needs of our product lifecycle, team composition, team distribution, and industry, and review code at the relevant stages of our integration process.

-Code reviews can be voluntary.
-We ask our colleagues to look over critical or drastic changes.
-Smaller changes that pass our testing suite we merge confidently.
+While there's an argument to be made that pair-programming teams present their work to the team down the line, we only review code once.
+The review options presented are not accumulative.

 [![Types of Code Review](../../../assets/images/book/anatomy-of-a-code-change/types-of-code-review.webp)](../../../assets/images/book/anatomy-of-a-code-change/types-of-code-review.png)

+Pair-programming tackles complex tasks efficiently; high-security teams benefit from pre-merge reviews; post-merge reviews support high-velocity teams and teams distributed across timezones; periodical planned eventual reviews work great for established products and teams comprised of senior engineers.

 ## Review process